meefik/meefik.github.io/pages/neux/index.md

 - Declarative element definitions using plain objects powered by reactive state management.
 - Intuitive two-way reactivity with direct DOM changes without virtual DOM.
 - Built-in localization support for dynamic language adaptation.
-- Integrated remote procedure calls (RPC) for seamless backend connectivity.
 - Easy integration with CSS modules, Tailwind CSS, and other styling solutions.
-- Minimal bundle size (~8kb or 4kb gzipped) for fast loading.
+- Minimal bundle size (~4kb gzipped) for fast loading.
 - Open source and available under the MIT license.

 **Just try it** in the playground: